 The H-1B Lottery and Chances

 The H-1B lottery is easily the biggest obstacle for those who wish to change status from B-1/B-2 to H-1B.
-With only 85,000 total positions available and companies submitting hundreds of thousands of entries, the odds can seem a bit overwhelming.
+With only 85,000 total positions available and companies submitting hundreds of thousands of entries, the odds can seem overwhelming.

 Check out: Definitive guide to H-1B Chances